 Diversity in the Classroom

-Presenter: Laura Hunter, Office for Diversity & Inclusive Excellence and Office of the Provost
+Presenter: Laura Hunter, Office for Diversity & Inclusive Excellence

 Given increasingly diverse classrooms, how can faculty and instructors reduce unconscious bias and micro-aggressions?
 Unconscious bias is pervasive, with nearly all people displaying unintended biases towards certain groups.
 After a brief introduction to the research, we will consider strategies for addressing students’ unconscious biases and micro-aggressions and offer teaching and assessment strategies that reduce the impact of our own unconscious biases.